 3 men get fines, prison and park ban for wading into Alaska's Brooks River while viewing famous bears

-May 17—Three men charged with getting too close to the famed salmon-fishing bears at Southwest Alaska's Brooks Falls were sentenced Friday to fines and brief prison terms.
+May 18—Three men charged with getting too close to the famed salmon-fishing bears at Southwest Alaska's Brooks Falls were sentenced Friday to fines and brief prison terms.

 The men left an authorized viewing platform and got close to brown bears in Katmai National Park and Preserve during an August 2018 trip, federal prosecutors say.
 One man was captured by a livestream camera taking selfies near the bears.